 - Enfant terrible (The Little Terror)

-The music is in turns tender, lively, whimsical – and always fresh.
+The music is by turns tender, lively, whimsical – and always fresh.
 Actor and composer Arthur Hoérée speculated that the last movement, which he described as “prickly as a cactus,” might well be “a portrait of the young Florent himself.”

 As an interesting side-note concerning Enfants, this music was among the last of his pieces that the composer was able to witness in concert.
 As recounted by Schmitt’s biographer, Yves Hucher, the occasion was an evening at the Cité internationale universitaire de Paris, where sitting amidst an audience of young people, Schmitt heard his Enfants performed alongside the poetry of Jacques Prévert.
 It was in May 1958 – less than three months before the composer’s death.